emacstheviking/gnuprolog-help/README.md

 ## The help source.

-Is a JSON file extracted and saved by scraping the online GNU Prolog documentation, section 8 to be precise.
-If all goes well, I may attempt to add other sections that have the FD constraints later but for now I only need section 8!
+Is a JSON file extracted and saved by scraping the online GNU Prolog documentation, sections 7, 8 and 9 to be precise.

 Way back I started trying to parse the documentation sources but got tired.
 Recently I wrote my own JSON decoder as DCG practice and then